locessentials/eng401-business-english-us/unit2/week5/week5-overview.md

 ---

-## 📥 Download Week 5 Content
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week5/week5-overview.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week5/week5-overview.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded week content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me analyze a company's financial statements and identify key terminology"
 - "What are the main differences between balance sheets and income statements?"
 - "Create a study guide for financial performance indicators and their meanings"